novacrazy/scriptor/README.md

      --max_recursion <n>      Set the maximum recursion depth of scripts (default: 9) -v, --verbose [n]        Print out extra status information (0 - normal, 1 - info, 2 - verbose) --cork                   Cork stdout before calling scripts
-     -e, --ext                Disable use of custom extensions with AMD injection -s, --silent             Do not echo anything
+     -s, --silent             Do not echo anything
-     --no_signal              Do not intercept process signals
+     --no_ext                 Disable use of custom extensions with AMD injection --no_signal              Do not intercept process signals
      --no_glob                Do not match glob patterns
 ```